Dillweed Namespace Project · Standards-Facing Overview · v1.0.10 · May 2026

 Who decides?

 Defines institutional legitimacy through governance continuity stewardship, technical steering committee evolution, participant council review rights, neutrality preservation mechanisms, amendment and public disclosure controls, and succession continuity provisions.
-Draws on Ostrom's design principles for durable commons governance.
+Design is consistent with durable commons governance practice.
 Explicitly prohibits arrangements that would transfer effective control to any single platform participant.

 DNSO Operations Charter — Trust Practice and Attestation Evidence